-If you attend a New American Colleges and Universities institution, please send an email to your campus representative.
+If you attend a New American Colleges and Universities institution, please send an email to your institution’s study abroad coordinator.
 Tell them you’re interested in our Study Abroad program, and they’ll get you started!
 For in-depth information about a particular program, including application deadlines, click on the program links below.
+For more information, please contact Michelle Apuzzio at email@example.com.

 China – Hangzhou:

 Located only two hours from Shanghai by train, Hangzhou is a former dynastic capital known for its industry and agriculture, silk and tea products, and tourism.
-Study Chinese language, culture, and civilization (taught in English) while at Zhejiang University, and even embark on tours of China, including the Great Wall.
-Additional courses are available, and internships and English teaching assignments may be possible.
-No language requirement.
+Participate in this intensive Chinese language, culture, and civilization program while at Zhejiang University, and even embark on tours of China, including the Great Wall.
+Additional supplemental courses including Econ, Poli Sci and Theo may be offered, pending availability.
+While prior language study is helpful, there is no language requirement as courses are instructed .
 Offered in the Fall by Valparaiso University.

 China and Japan: